esl/MongooseIM/doc/developers-guide/accumulators.md

 You can set whatever attributes you want, but treat them as read-only - an accumulator is meant to accumulate results and carry them forward with it, not to introduced a semi-mutable data structure.
-If you put a value to a key which already exists it will work, but will also produce a warning.
+If you put a value to a key which already exists it will work, at least as of today, but will also produce a warning.
+Some day it may stop working, you have been warned.

 If you need to store multiple values under the same key, then either:
 * use mongoose_acc:append/3
-* or generate a unique key for each use
+* or generate a unique derivative key for each use

 There is one exception: if you really must treat an acc to carry just one value back from a call, use a key `result`, this is not monitored.